Eating Disorder Questionnaire

 How to use the Eating Disorder Questionnaire

-If you’ve reached the point in your sessions with your patient where you are now going to have to properly assess the severity of their eating disorder, then it’s best to issue this assessment to them.
+Download the test.
+If you've reached the point in your sessions with your patient where you are now going to have to assess the severity of their eating disorder properly, then it's best to issue this assessment to them.

-Instruct them on how to answer and simply wait for them to give it back.
+Step 2: Instruct them on how to answer and wait for them to give it back

 The questionnaire is easy.
-They simply need to follow the instructions per section, which is mostly rating themselves based on the past four weeks (twenty-eight days).
-The ratings go from 0 to 6.
+They must follow the instructions per section, rating themselves based on the past four weeks (twenty-eight days).
+The ratings range from 0 to 6.
 These ratings stand for different things per section, so make sure they carefully read what each number stands for per section.

-That’s mostly what they need to do.
-Toward the end of the questionnaire, they simply have to indicate their weight at the moment and their height.
-If they’re not sure about those, they can give their best estimate.
-If they’re seeing you face-to-face, then it’s best that you have the equipment to measure them in your clinic.
+That's mostly what they need to do.
+Toward the end of the questionnaire, they must indicate their current weight and height.
+If they're unsure about those, they can give their best estimate.
+If they're seeing you face-to-face, then it's best that you have the equipment to measure them in your clinic.

 There's also a section only meant for females, which asks them if they have missed any menstrual periods over the past three to four months, how many they have missed, and if they take birth control pills.